Clubs & Organizations

 Dramatics:International Thespian Society

 An honorary society providing recognition for exemplary participation in high school theatre program.
 Students must be invited to join through involvement in theatrical activities at school.
 The troupe engages in community service and supports theatrical productions at HCRHS.
-To become a member you must earn enough points through work on at least two full length plays.
+To become a member, you must earn enough points through work on at least two full length plays.
 You must also work at least once in 2 of the 3 areas: A. performance; B. set construction/running crew; C. business management/publicity.
 Though it is theoretically possible to be admitted as a Freshman, most are admitted as Sophomores or Juniors.
 For the best chance, start working on plays right away in your Freshman year.
-Meetings are once a month in room 216.

 Do you love to write stories?
 Dive into the world of fun with fanfiction.
 Here, we play games, discuss stories, write alternate endings and shame some of our own inspirations with each other!
 We explore many genres such as action, mystery, comedy, etc. We discuss books and TV shows.
 If you are interested, come to room 202 or contact Ms. Bousum.